lgeurts/text-align/README.md

 * If no selection is made, text on the line of the cursor is aligned.
 * If a selection is made, all lines of text containing the selection will be aligned.
+* Any line exceeding the Preferred Line Length setting will be ignored as well as blank lines.

 ## Future Features: